sapierre26/ToDo_List/README.md

 Figma Prototype: https://www.figma.com/proto/QYPiya3v1P8lSo0FcDLt9V/CSC-308---To-Do?node-id=0-1&t=sp7B4i0P9r6X3j5t-1

-Style Guide
-  We are using
+Style Guide: We are using Prettier and added that to ESLint, to keep our code style consistent throughout our project.